Jayitha/Notes/Literature Notes/ierusalimschy2006programming.md

 ## 6 Functions

-- Parentheses are optional is function has only one argument that is either a string literal or a table constructor
+- Parentheses are optional if function has only one argument that is either a string literal or a table constructor

 ```lua
 print "Hello World"